The Real Reasons to Shop Local and the Pending Tidal Wave

 Of course I would be remiss if I didn’t mention that on Election Day the New York City Department of Education will host a day with graphic novel programming for the school librarians who work in the five boroughs.
 Also next month hundreds of thousands of book fans will descend upon the campus of Miami Dade College for the 25th annual Miami Book Fair International.
 The book fair will celebrate this major anniversary with a graphic novel pavilion featuring 25 booths filled with graphic novels.

 Shortly after that we have the National Council of Teachers of English annual conference in San Antonio.
 Over 8,000 of the nation's leading English teachers will gather to learn from their peers about the latest tools to use for winning the literacy battle.
 This year's conference will feature 11 workshops on using graphic novels in education.
 First it was the librarians who saw the future and now it's the teachers and professors.
 We have an audience and we have great stories.
 The one thing lacking is a sales force that can see what they have lying at their finger tips.

 John Shableski works for Diamond Book Distributors as a sales manager with a focus on the independent bookstore market, public and school libraries.
-He's been a moderator and panelist at Book Expo, a moderator for library panels at the New York Comic Con, a guest speaker at library events, regional book shows and a symposium coordinator.
+He's been a moderator and panelist at Book Expo, San Diego Comic Con, a moderator and coordinator for library panels at the New York Comic Con, a guest speaker at library events, regional book shows and a symposium coordinator.
 He is currently collaborating on several graphic novel symposiums across the country.
-He can be reached via email at firstname.lastname@example.org.
-You can learn more about graphic novels at www.diamondbookshelf.com
+He can be reached via email at email@example.com